jenniejuvvan/Mod11_AIMLPA2/README.md

 Used Car Price Prediction – Report
 Project Overview

-We analyzed a dataset of 426K used cars (subset of a larger 3M record dataset from Kaggle) to understand the factors influencing resale prices in the U.S. car market.
+I have analyzed a dataset of 426K used cars (subset of a larger 3M record dataset from Kaggle) to understand the factors influencing resale prices in the U.S. car market.

 The problem was framed as a regression task, applying machine learning models including Linear Regression, Decision Trees, and Random Forests.
 Their performances were compared to identify the most suitable technique for predicting used car prices.